NZ Professional Development Calendar

 Prerequisite: Must be Accredited (or in process of becoming accredited)

-Cost:$100 for this session or $150 if doing both morning (above) and afternoon session
+Cost:$100+GST for this session or $150+GST if doing both morning (above) and afternoon session

 Includes materials eg Conflict Tool and self development guide.
 Does not include lunch.